Thursday, 7 November 2019

 • Cupcakes are more difficult to carry unless funds are available for a cupcake holder.
 If storing in a box, 67 advises not using buttercream icing but melted baking chocolate (£1/150gm from Morrisons) mixed with a little milk.
 Dip the top of the cupcakes into the chocolate or drizzle it with a spoon; the icing hardens as it cools.
 It's then possible to layer the cupcakes in a box with a sheet of greaseproof paper and a couple of serviettes in between.
 PS don't make your cupcakes too big; a medium sized cupcake liner 3/4 full is about right.

-67's most popular treats
+67's popular budget-conscious treats

-Bake & freeze well in advance
+Bake & freeze in advance

 Beatty's Glorious Chocolate Cake Indulgent for sure